johndoe31415/libthumb2sim/README.md

     O(log(n)) if the partitioner was working.
 Look into it, maybe?
   * Even if we don't partition in the decoder, use a lookup table for better efficiency.
-  * Implement a host/guest read/write API.
-Maybe use bkpt #255 for this
-    purpose.
-Could be cool.

 ## License
 libthumb2sim is licensed under the GNU GPL-3.
 It currently includes a copy of